jwtly10/AlgoTrade4j/docs/index.md

 # Welcome to AlgoTrade4j

+🏗️ Note:

-🏗️ Note: This project is currently a work in progress and not yet ready for production live trading use 🏗️
+- This project is currently a work in progress and not yet ready for production live trading use.
+- As of 2024-11-22, this documentation is out of date and will be updated soon.

 ## Introduction